Student Online Learning Success

 Online Instruction Feedback: Tips for Students

-We hope the tips we offer here can help you manage the workload in this new modality.
+We hope the tips we offer here can help you manage the workload in the online modality.
 We recognize that each one of you has different circumstances and challenges through this difficult situation.
 We hope you find these tips useful, as they are built on the experiences of faculty and students at AUC last week as well as good practices from all over the world.
 We are also sharing a set of useful tips for faculty after our first week.
-Read More.
+Read More

 Guidelines for Successful Transition to Online Classes